7 labor leaders on how COVID-19 has given the labor movement new urgency

 What gives us hope is that workers who have been previously invisible in the popular imagination are suddenly being seen as essential.
 All these low-wage service jobs that have been done by women—and disproportionately women of color.
 And jobs that we just never valued and never protected, all of a sudden, we realize that these people are risking their lives to keep us safe and keep our country moving forward.
 I think that’s the single greatest opening for us to improve the quality of work at the bottom half of the economy—to support these workers in the way that they have always deserved.

 Also, now that we’re all at home, there’s a lot more attention to just how important good care is.
 It’s a part of our lives that we’ve just taken for granted.
 A big opportunity for Congress is to invest in making good care much more accessible and affordable for families, and making care jobs [into] good, family-sustaining jobs.
 This is a workforce that makes it possible for everybody else to go out and find work or get back to work.
-To me, it’s an easy first step that helps to secure long term recovery.
+To me, it’s an easy first step that helps to secure long-term recovery.

 We’ve been working on a bunch of initiatives, one being the Essential Workers Bill of Rights that Senator [Elizabeth] Warren and Representative [Ro] Khanna introduced to ensure hazard pay and childcare and dependent care support for essential workers.
-I can’t tell you the number of stories of homecare workers who are bringing their children to work with them because they don’t have [any other] option.
-Low wage workers have a set of impossible choices right now.
+I can’t tell you the number of stories of home care workers who are bringing their children to work with them because they don’t have [any other] option.
+Low-wage workers have a set of impossible choices right now.
 We’re also working with Representative [Joaquin] Castro and Representative [Deb] Haaland on framework to support caregivers.
-Basically they’re saying that the frontlines really start at home for all of us.
+Basically they’re saying that the front lines really start at home for all of us.

 Sara Nelson, the international president of the Association of Flight Attendants, which represents 50,000 workers at 20 airlines.
 When Nelson called for a general strike last year, she helped put an end to the longest U.S. government shutdown in history.

 We have been dealing with coronavirus since the end of December.
-We were focusing on things like flight attendants getting notified when they had contact with coronavirus and having the means to self-quarantine—in other words, being pay-protected.
+We were focusing on things such as flight attendants getting notified when they had contact with coronavirus and having the means to self-quarantine—in other words, being pay-protected.
 [We also focused on] making sure that there are very generous sick leave policies—not just in terms of getting paid if you’re calling in sick.
 Because of terrible labor laws, companies have been able to punish people for being sick.
 So we pushed back on any sort of disciplinary action and [were] very clear that people needed to have a real wide berth to be able to call in sick and not be worried about discipline or an economic harm.

 We put together a legislative policy proposal on March 13 and submitted that to the chairman of the [House Committee on Transportation and Infrastructure], Peter DeFazio, and pushed it through within two weeks.
 We had something that had never been done before in any kind of corporate bailout, and that was telling corporations exactly how to spend the money.
-It was directed right at the frontlines.
+It was directed right at the front lines.
 All of the money had to be spent on workers’ wages, salaries, and benefits.
 They couldn’t involuntarily furlough or lay off anyone, and [they had to keep] them connected to their healthcare.
 We used the infrastructure of these airlines to keep pushing the normal paychecks out; there wasn’t a disruption, and they didn’t have to go file paperwork for unemployment or other kinds of safety net benefits.
 And it also kept the airlines intact, so the airlines didn’t have to file for bankruptcy, and we could focus then on continuing to provide an essential service to all the communities.
 This is not the time to just have a temporary increase in pay.
 This is the time to fix the damn pay structure.”

 Sara Nelson, the Association of Flight Attendants